Dr. Jamie J. Alnasir M.Pharm (Hons) Ph.D.

 Researcher (Computer Science & Molecular Biology)

-I was awarded my Ph.D. for my Research at the Center of Systems and Synthetic Biology (CSSB), Department of Computer Science at Royal Holloway, University of London (doctoral superviser: Dr. Hugh Shanahan).
-My research interests include: DNA-Storage, Next Generation DNA and RNA sequencing, Large-scale and Distributed Computing, High Performance Computing (HPC), Computational Biology, Bioinformatics, Neuroscience and Pharmacology.
-I have published a number of research papers on these discplines and presented results at various conferences.
+Jamie was awarded his Ph.D. for his Research at the Centre of Systems and Synthetic Biology (CSSB), Department of Computer Science at Royal Holloway, University of London (doctoral supervisor: Dr. Hugh Shanahan).
+Jamie's research interests include: DNA-Storage, Next Generation DNA and RNA sequencing, Large-scale and Distributed Computing, High Performance Computing (HPC), Computational Biology, Bioinformatics, Neuroscience and Pharmacology.
+He has published a number of research papers on these disciplines and presented results at various conferences.

 Currently, Jamie works in the SCALE Lab Lab at Imperial College London.

 Kingston University and